Goto Main Content

 Article 5-1

-When being employed to engage in work prescribed in Sub-paragraph 2, Article 3, foreign professionals’ weekly working hours in teaching-related work shall be no less than 14 hours and meet one of the following qualifications:
+When employed to engage in work prescribed in Subparagraph 2, Article 3, the teaching-related weekly working hours of foreign professionals shall be no less than 14 hours and meet one of the following qualifications:

 3. The language to be taught by the foreign teacher is the official language used in the country specified in the passport of the teacher.

-When the foreigners mentioned in Paragraph 1 are hired by 2 and more employers within the valid periods of their Employment Permits according to Paragraph 1, Article 53 of the Employment Service Act, their weekly working hours in teaching-related work for each of the employers shall not be less than 6hours.
+When the foreign nationals mentioned in Paragraph 1 are hired by 2 or more employers within the valid period of their employment permit according to Paragraph 1, Article 53 of the Employment Service Act, their weekly working hours in teaching-related work for each employers shall not be less than 6 hours.

-For the foreigners mentioned in Paragraph 1 and the preceding Paragraph, their total weekly working hours in teaching-related work shall not exceed 32 hours.
+For the foreign nationals mentioned in Paragraph 1 and the preceding paragraph, their total weekly working hours in teaching-related work shall not exceed 32 hours.

 Article 6

-Where a foreign professional is engaged in work prescribed in Article 3, none of the following circumstances shall have occurred within the three years prior to the application date:
+Where a foreign professional is engaged in work prescribed in Article 3, none of the following circumstances must not have occurred in the three years prior to the application date:

-1. He or she has ever engaged in work without obtaining an Employment Permit;
+1. He or she has engaged in work without obtaining an employment permit;

-2. He or she has ever worked or is currently working for an employer other than the employer who applied for a permit for him or her;
+2. He or she has worked or is currently working for an employer other than the employer who applied for the permit;

-3. Without the employer’s designation, he or she has ever engaged in work not specified in the Employment Permit;
+3. He or she has engaged in work not specified in the employment permit, without being asked to do so by the employer;

-4. He or she was absent from work without leave or a justifiable reason for three consecutive days, and he or she and the employer lost contact;
+4. He or she was absent from work without leave or a justifiable reason for three consecutive days, during which time they could not be contacted;

-5. He or she has ever refused to undergo a health examination or provided a false specimen;
+5. He or she has refused to undergo a health examination or provided a false specimen;

-6. He or she has ever been found significantly violating Articles 48.2 and 48.3, or 49 of the Employment Service Act;
+6. He or she has been found in serious violation of Articles 48.2 and 48.3, or 49 of the Employment Service Act;

-7. He or she has ever refused to submit any information as required by laws and regulations, or has submitted false information in violation of the laws and regulations; or
+7. He or she has refused to submit information as required by law and regulations, or has submitted false information in violation of said law and regulations; or

-8. He or she has ever been found significantly violating laws and regulations of the Republic of China.
+8. He or she has been found in serious violation of laws and regulations in the Republic of China.

 Article 7